LibreCAD/docs/appx/build.rst

 Build LibreCAD
 ~~~~~~~~~~~~~~

 Create a development directory for the source code and related libraries; e.g ``~/dev/``.
 Extract the contents of the source code zip file, `LibreCAD-master.zip`, to the development directory.
-When complete a complete copy of the source code will found in the `~/dev/LibreCAD-master` directory.
+When complete, a complete copy of the source code will found in the `~/dev/LibreCAD-master` directory.
 Compiled LibreCAD with the following commands:

 ::